Nanoptera in a Period-2 Toda Chain: Period-2 Toda Lattice

-where the omitted terms are smaller in magnitude than those that we retained in the equation by a factor of $\eps$ or more in the limit that $\eps \rightarrow 0$.
-Throughout the remainder of this appendix, we will consider asymptotic behavior in the $\eps \rightarrow 0$ asymptotic limit.
+where the terms that we omitted are smaller in magnitude than those that we retained by a factor of $\eps$ or more in the limit that $\eps \rightarrow 0$.
+Throughout the remainder of this discussion, we consider asymptotic behavior in the $\eps \rightarrow 0$ asymptotic limit.

-Applying the expression (\ref{2.2 singulant}) for the singulant and the late-order term ansatz (noting again that $N \rightarrow \inf$ as $\eps \rightarrow 0$), we obtain
+Applying the expression \eqref{A.2 singulant1} for the singulant and the late-order term ansatz (noting again that $N \rightarrow \inf$ as $\eps \rightarrow 0$), we obtain

-Away from the Stokes curve, the right-hand side of \eqref{2.3 RN} is small compared to the terms on the left-hand side.
-Consequently, we find the behavior that switches on across the Stokes curve by considering the homogeneous solution to equation \eqref{2.3 RN}.
-We then use WKB analysis to determine that away from the Stokes curve, $R_N \sim C Z \e^{-\chi/\sqrt{\eps}}$ as $\eps \rightarrow 0$, where $C$ is an arbitrary constant.
+The term on the right-hand side only contributes to the behavior of $R_N(\xi)$ in the neighbourhood of the corresponding Stokes curve (we will later show the width of this neighbourhood to be $\mathcal{O}(\sqrt{\eps})$, and is otherwise small compared to the terms on the left-hand side.
+Consequently, we obtain the behavior outside of this neighbourhood by considering

+and applying a WKB analysis to see that $R_N \sim C Z \e^{-\chi/\sqrt{\eps}}$ as $\eps \rightarrow 0$, where $C$ is an arbitrary constant.
 In fact, because we have specified that oscillations cannot extend ahead of the traveling wave front, we know that $C = 0$ to the left of the Stokes curve.

 To determine the behavior near the Stokes curve, we write